YZhu0225/reddit_text_classification/README.md

 ## Introduction

+Reddit is a place where people come together to have a variety of conversations on the internet.
+However, the negative impacts of abusive language on users in online communities are severe.
+As data science students, we are interested in detecting inappropriate and unprofessional Reddit posts and warning users based on the url of the posts.

 In this project, we created a text classifier Hugging Face Spaces app and Gradio interface that classifies not safe for work (NSFW) content, specifically text that is considered inappropriate and unprofessional.
 We used a pre-trained DistilBERT transformer model for the sentiment analysis.
 The model was fine-tuned on Reddit posts and predicts 2 classes - which are NSFW and safe for work (SFW).

 ## Workflow